The Filth and the Fury: Description

 Temple's documentary narrates the rise, decline and fall of the Sex Pistols from their humble beginnings in London's Shepherd's Bush to their disintegration at the Winterland Ballroom in San Francisco.
 Temple puts the band into historical context with Britain's social situation in the 1970s through archival footage from the period.
-This film was seen in some ways as an opportunity for the Pistols to tell their perspective of the story mostly through interviews with the surviving members of the group, footage shot during the era, and outtakes from The Great Rock and Roll Swindle.
+This film was promoted as an opportunity for the Pistols to tell their perspective of the story mostly through interviews with the surviving members of the group, footage shot during the era, and outtakes from The Great Rock and Roll Swindle.

+Reception

+Roger Ebert of the Chicago Sun-Times gave the film three and a half out of four stars.

 Soundtrack

 The soundtrack to the film was released in 2002.
 The two-disc set contains songs by the Sex Pistols as well as music from other artists that was used in the film.